zzaimeche/saltwikiclone/Test-Suite-for-Salt.md

 * They aren't unit tests from its pure form most of the time, but actually an integration tests _as unit tests_.

 In order to full-fill the general policy of the testing (i.e. "should be always green"), there is a [_while list_](https://github.com/isbm/salt-tester/blob/master/etc/unit_tests) of the Unit Tests that are actually passing.

+Therefore, in order to add a Unit Test(s), please follow this procedure:

+* For a completely new Unit Test, i.e. new `yourgreat_test.py` has been added, you should specify it in the `$SUITE/etc/unit_tests` file as a Pythonic path.
+E.g. if you place your file as `$SALT/tests/unit/modules/yourgreat_test.py` then you should specify it as `unit.modules.yourgreat_test` and place it to the end of the related group, i.e if it is `unit.modules...` then keep it with "modules" etc. Follow the other examples of other Unit Tests.
+* For an existing Unit Test file and is already enabled (see above), just write a yet another Unit Test within that Python source.

 ### Running Test Suite